maestrano/maestrano-ruby/README.md

 ```

 ## API
-The maestrano gem also provides bindings to its API (billing typically).
-Entities can be used in a very active record way.
+The maestrano gem also provides bindings to its REST API allowing to access, create, update or delete various entities under your account (e.g: billing).

 ### Payment API
-Maestrano provides two types of payment:
-* bill, for a single charge
-* recurring bill, for daily/monthly/yearly subscriptions

 #### Bill
 A bill represents a single charge on a given group.